-- (b) (i) Written notice of an appeal must be submitted within 60 days from the date the claims-paying agent rejected the claim.
-Due to extenuating circumstances, the time frame may be extended by the Plan Administrator. - (ii) Where the claims-paying agent denies benefits due to insufficient medical evidence being provided, an employee will have 60 days in which to provide satisfactory medical evidence to support the claim.
+- (b) (i) Written notice of an appeal must be submitted within sixty (60) days from the date the claims-paying agent rejected the claim.
+Due to extenuating circumstances, the time frame may be extended by the Plan Administrator. - (ii) Where the claims-paying agent denies benefits due to insufficient medical evidence being provided, an employee will have sixty (60) days in which to provide satisfactory medical evidence to support the claim.

-In such circumstances the 60-day appeal period in (i) above will not commence until the claims-paying agent renders its decision based on the medical evidence provided.
+In such circumstances the sixty (60) day appeal period in (i) above will not commence until the claims-paying agent renders its decision based on the medical evidence provided.

-Where the employee fails to provide further satisfactory medical evidence within the 60-day period, the claim will be deemed to have been denied and the appeal period in (i) above shall commence.
+Where the employee fails to provide further satisfactory medical evidence within the sixty (60) day period, the claim will be deemed to have been denied and the appeal period in (i) above shall commence.

-- (c) The expenses incurred by a Claims Review Committee will be paid by the Plan. - (d) Where an employee has disputed the decision of the claims-paying agent and is awaiting the outcome of a review or an appeal, the employee will be considered to be on leave of absence without pay during the portion of the waiting period when the employee is not receiving pay or benefit allowance.
-During the waiting period an employee will continue to be covered by group life, extended health, dental and medical plans. - (e) LTD benefits received will be reduced by the same amount of benefits received for the same period under the Employment and Assistance Act and/or the Employment and Assistance for Persons with Disabilities Act (referenced in this section as the "Acts"), except where the benefits received for that period under these Acts are repaid to government.
-Where the employee has been deemed eligible for benefits under these Acts, which benefits exceed the LTD benefits level, LTD benefits will not be subject to reduction for that additional amount.
+(c) The expenses incurred by a Claims Review Committee will be paid by the Plan.

+(d) Where an employee has disputed the decision of the claims-paying agent and is awaiting the outcome of a review or an appeal, the employee will be considered to be on leave of absence without pay during the portion of the waiting period when the employee is not receiving pay or benefit allowance.
+During the waiting period an employee will continue to be covered by group life, extended health, dental and medical plans.